Fusionmedstaff

 Continuing education units (CEUs) for the nursing compact license allow nurses to stay up-to-date on the latest advancements in healthcare and ensure you’re providing high-quality care to your patients.
 With regular updates on new trends in medicine, nurses can provide effective treatment while protecting yourself and your patients from any potential harm.

 You may be required to renew your compact license every couple of years, depending on what state your home residency is in.
-When it comes down to the fine print, make sure you’re in the know on what you need to do to maintain your multistate licensure.
+When it comes down to the fine print, make sure you have up to date information and that you’re in the know on what you need to do to maintain your multistate licensure.

 🌍 Alabama